Chain duality for categories over complexes: The dual cell decomposition

 \begin{proof} A finite regular CW-complex is a compact Hausdorff space covered by a finite collection of closed cells, whose interiors partition the space, and so that the boundary of each cell is a union of closed cells.
 These conditions are satisfied, since

 \end{proof}

-Note that the category $DK$ is the poset of cells of the regular $CW$-complex $DK$.
 For a regular CW-complex $Z$, one can define a $Z$-dissection and a $Z^{\op}$-dissection, as in Definition \ref{def_dissection}.
 Similar to Example \ref{K_dissected_by_K}, the regular CW-complex $DK$ has a $DK$-dissection.
 Thus the chain complex $C(DK)$ is a $\Z(DK)$-chain complex.